Acquisition of The May Department Stores Company by Federated Department Stores: Aftermath

 On January 12, 2006, Federated announced plans to divest of the Lord & Taylor business, which consisted of 55 stores primarily located within the Northeastern United States, citing conflict with Macy's and Bloomingdale's expansions.
 Lord & Taylor was ultimately sold to NRDC Equity Partners for approximately US$1.2 billion that June.
 David's Bridal and Priscilla of Boston were sold to Leonard Green & Partners, and After Hours was sold to Men's Wearhouse, later that year.

 Federated implemented new business divisions on February 1, 2006, consisting of Macy's East, Macy's Florida, Macy's Midwest, Macy's North, Macy's Northwest, Macy's South, and Macy's West.
 The Filene's/Kaufmann's, Foley's, Hecht's/Strawbridge's, and Robinsons-May/Meier & Frank divisions and the May corporate headquarters were subsequently dismantled.
 The existing Macy's in Downtown Crossing, Boston (itself converted from Jordan Marsh in 1996) was retained over the adjacent, flagship Filene's Department Store, which would be divested that year.
 On February 27, 2007, Federated announced plans to rename itself Macy's Group by June 1, stating that the company was no longer a "federation of department stores" but a "brand-driven company" where 90% of the revenue is generated from its namesake.
 The modified Macy's, Inc. name change and "M" ticker symbol went into effect on June 1.

 The 2008 "My Macy's" business plan was introduced by the company to "ensure that each and every Macy's store is 'just right' for the customer who shops in that location", although analysts perceived that the company had "backpedaled" from the earlier homogenization.
 The company reduced to four business divisions (Macy's East absorbing Macy's North, Macy's West absorbing Macy's Northwest, and Macy's South absorbing Macy's Midwest) that February.
 The four divisions were combined into one, the first time the company had done so, in 2009.
-Bloomingdale's organizational structure remained in tact through the reorganizations.
+Bloomingdale's organizational structure remained intact through the reorganizations.